 - Mycoplasma pneumonia can be associated.

-- Fungal infections are less common in the UK but coccidioidomycosis is important in the Southwest United States of America.
+- Fungal infections are less common in the UK but coccidioidomycosis is important in Southwest USA.
 It may occur in histoplasmosis and blastoplasmosis.

 - Sulfonamides are used less often nowadays but other drugs to be implicated include sulfonylureas, gold and oral contraceptives.

-- It can precede the diagnosis of Hodgkin's lymphoma and non-Hodgkin's lymphoma by months and it can accompany Behçet's syndrome.
+- It can precede the diagnosis of Hodgkin's lymphoma and non-Hodgkin's lymphoma by months.

-- It may occur in pregnancy when it is usually in the second trimester.
+- In pregnancy it is usually seen in the second trimester.
 It is likely to recur in future pregnancies and may occur with oral contraceptives.

 - There are rare cases (<1 in 100) associated with Epstein-Barr virus, hepatitis B and hepatitis C and HIV.